Learn Important Probate Essentials, including key things that go wrong in an estate, how to prevent them, and what to do if they happen.

 The next question to consider is who is permitted to file a caveat?

 Under Georgia probate law, any interested party may file a caveat.

 Generally, this means anyone whose inheritance from the estate would be affected by whether the will is valid or invalid can object.

 But, that could also include creditors of the estate in some circumstances.

-Generally, the deadline for objection is very short – usually within 10 to 13 days of your receipt of the petition to probate will.
+Generally, the deadline for objection is up to 30 days from your receipt of the petition to probate the will.